Carolingian minuscule: Creation

 Page of text (folio 160v) from a Carolingian Gospel Book (British Library, Add MS 11848), written in Carolingian minuscule.
 Text is Vulgate Luke 23:15–26.

-The script is derived partly from various continental minuscule scripts ultimately descended from late Roman cursive and partly from Roman half uncial and its cursive version.
-It also adopted certain features from the Insular scripts that were being used in Irish and English monasteries.
+Caroline minuscule is derived from various other scripts, all of which ultimately descend from late Roman cursive and Uncial scripts.
+Its derivation can be seen as progressing in two phases: an initial phase in which scriptoria, somewhat in response to Charlemagne's ecclesiastical and legal reforms, individually worked to develop and improve the script used in copying documents; and a second phase in which the individual scripts began to lose any distinctive characteristics and style, and instead adopt and conform to a more uniform style.
+The way in which individual scriptoria improved their techniques generally followed a similar pattern, however: initially beginning with improvements to an existing Merovingian script, they would next incorporate features associated with Insular scripts from British and Irish monasteries, all the while in parallel adopting Half-uncial characteristics for economy in speed of copying and use of parchment.

 Carolingian minuscule was created partly under the patronage of the Emperor Charlemagne (hence Carolingian).
 Charlemagne had a keen interest in learning, according to his biographer Einhard (here with apices):

-Temptábat et scríbere, tabulásque et códicellós ad hoc in lectó sub cervícálibus circumferre solébat, ut, cum vacuum tempus esset, manum litterís effigiendís adsuésceret, sed parum successit labor praeposterus ac séró incohátus.

-He also tried to write, and used to keep tablets and blanks in bed under his pillow, that at leisure hours he might accustom his hand to form the letters; however, as he did not begin his efforts in due season, but late in life, they met with ill success.

 This new script was significantly more legible than the ones used in earlier periods of the Middle Ages and was also superior to the book scripts used in the Roman period, because it provided word spacing, more punctuation, and conventions such as the usage of upper-case for titles, a mix of upper and lower case for subtitles, and lower case for the body of a text.
 Although Charlemagne was never fully literate, he understood the value of literacy and a uniform script in running his empire.
 Charlemagne sent for the English scholar Alcuin of York to run his palace school and scriptorium at his capital, Aachen.
 Efforts to supplant Gallo-Roman and Germanic scripts had been under way before Alcuin arrived at Aachen, where he was master from 782 to 796, with a two-year break.
 The new minuscule was disseminated first from Aachen, of which the Ada Gospels provided classic models, and later from the influential scriptorium at Marmoutier Abbey (Tours), where Alcuin withdrew from court service as an abbot in 796 and restructured the scriptorium.